 The Group undertakes certain transactions denominated in foreign currencies.
 Exchange rate exposures may be managed within approved policy limits using forward foreign exchange contracts.

 These derivative financial instruments are initially recognised at fair value on the date the derivative contract is entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
 The resulting gain or loss is recognised in the Statement of Comprehensive Income immediately.

-At balance date the Group had no forward exchange contracts in place (2020: $\$
+At balance date the Group had Australian Dollar forward exchange contracts to buy \$1m in respect of future commitments to pay for services denominated in Australian Dollars (2021: \$nil).

-At 30 June the carrying amounts of the Group's foreign currency denominated assets and liabilities were:
+At 30 June the carrying amounts of the Group's foreign currency New Zealand denominated assets and liabilities were:

-Liabilities Assets
+Liabilities Ass Assets

-in thousands of New Zealand dollars 2021 2020 2021 2020
+in thousands of New Zealand dollars 2022 2021 2022 2021

-Australian Dollar (32) (23) 56 424
+Australian Dollar 3 (32) 76 56

-Canadian Dollar - [1] - -
+Canadian Dollar - - 1 -

-Euro (26) (139) 7 86
+Euro - (26) 9 7

-Pounds Sterling - - - -
+Pounds Sterling - - 5 -

-Japanese Yen - - - -
+Swiss Franc 10 - - -

-US Dollar (17) [34] 90 267
+US Dollar 4 (17) 80 90

-(75) (197) 153 777
+17 (75) 171 153